Skip to main content

 useApollonSubscription is the generic that backs every per-feature subscription — replace any manual subscribeTo* + unsubscribe boilerplate with one call:

-const model = useApollonSubscription(
+const model = useApollonSubscription<UMLModel>(

 (editor, cb) => editor.subscribeToModelChange(cb),